tvooo/thesis/Conclusion.md

     1. Analytics tracking is disabled by default for ethical reasons: I do not want to track users without them knowing and explicitly giving their consent.
     2. Users do now want to opt-in to analytics tracking, or consider it to be unimportant.
 In this case, a stronger point for the benefits of tracking for both the user and me should be made.
     3. The package is only used by a very low number of users.
-This is probably true, but the difference between the five users who enabled analytics and the 150 who downloaded it seems to be too high.
+This is likely, but the difference between the five users who enabled analytics and the 150 who downloaded it seems to be too high—the real number of users is probably in between 5 and 150.
     4. The request to opt-in is too subtle and not visible enough.
-It is quite possible that users do not read the README file thorougly.
+It is quite possible that users do not read the README file thorougly\footnote{The README file is commonly used in open source projects to communicate a project’s purpose and even document it.
+Against many presumptions, it is also usually read.}.
 In this case, the option to opt-in has to be made more prominent.
 It can be moved up in the README file and emphasized better.
 Another approach would be to advertise the tracking (along with this research project) in the package-itself, for example by showing an information window on first activation of the package.
     5. The tracking code is broken.
 This is not very possible, as in this case, the analytics tool would not have collected any data.
 However, it collected data throughout the two week testing period.

     It is probable that opt-in by default would have raised the number of tracked users significantly.
 However, as I stated before, this would be strongly against my ethical position and I am convinced that there are other ways to gain relevant testing data.
 The next most promising approach is to raise the visibility of the opt-in option and market the research better, as stated above in (2) and (4).